Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Conclusion

 \section{Conclusion}

-We studied identifiability in continuous linear stationary SDEs given the causal graph, where we relaxed the assumption of knowing the diffusion matrix $D$.
-In this setup, the linear SDE is scale invariant (when $D$ is not fixed), therefore, we aimed to identify the sign of a given edge.
-We introduced edge-sign identifiability and derived general criteria characterising when the sign of an edge can be determined from the observational covariance matrix $\Sigma$, given the causal graph.
-Our study characterized three notions of sign identifiability, namely, identifiability, non-identifiability, and partial identifiability.
-We illustrated the applicability of our results on classical structures, including a instrumental variable setting, for which we obtained an explicit sign in terms of $\Sigma$.
-Moreover, we showed that in the confounding setting, partial identifiability has positive measure.
-Numerical experiments further indicate that it constitutes a genuine class of identifiability.
-Future directions include extensions to subgraphs, and graph-level sign identifiability.
+We studied identifiability in continuous linear stationary SDEs given the causal graph, where we relaxed the assumption of knowing the diffusion matrix $C$.
+In this setup, the linear SDE is scale invariant (when $C$ is not fixed), therefore, we aimed to identify the sign of a given edge.
+We introduced edge-sign identifiability and characterised three notions of sign identifiability, namely, identifiable, non-identifiable, and partially identifiable.
+Of which, partial identifiability forms a new category in the literature.
+Using these categories, we derived general criteria characterising when the sign of an edge can be determined from the observational covariance matrix $\Sigma$, given the causal graph.
+We illustrated the applicability of our results on classical structures, including an instrumental variable setting, for which we obtained an explicit sign in terms of $\Sigma$.
+Moreover, we showed that in the confounding setting, partial identifiability has positive measure, thereby showing that partial identifiability is a genuine category.
+Numerical experiments further indicate that when an edge is partially identifiable, both identifiable and non-identifiable constitute substantial sub-categories.
+Future directions include extensions to subgraphs and graph-level sign identifiability.